-STATE OF IOWA, Lee County, 88:
+STATE OF IOWA, Lee County, ss :

 I, J. M. Hiatt, claimant as above, on my oath state that the statement given as his conclusions of fact by Frank C. Armstrong, United States Indian inspector, in his report on said claim, are unfounded in fact.
-It is not true that the amount justly due on said claim was not one-half the amount claimed, but on the contrary the whole amount of said claim, to wit, \$16,759.99, is just and true and was examined by the business committee, and certified by said committee to be correct; and I state that W. P. Adair was present at such examination as the friend of the Indians; that such examination was open and honest, and each of the business committee understood what he was doing and the amount of the account which he was approving, or if he did not it was his own fault through inattention.
+It is not true that the amount justly due en said claim was not one-half the amount claimed, but on the contrary the whole amount of said claim, to wit, \$16,759.99, is just and true and was examined by the business committee, and certified by said committee to be correct; and I state that W. P. Adair was present at such examination as the friend of the Indians; that such examination was open and honest, and each of the business committee understood what he was doing and the amount of the account which he was approving, or if he did not it was his own fault through inattention.

-I reiterate the statements made in my affidavit to the Commissioner of Indian Affairs, of date September 8, 1885, and my letter and affidavit of August 23, 1886, printed in Executive Doc.
-No. 35, Forty-ninth Congress, second session; and I expressly deny that said certificate of the business committee "was obtained by corrupt influences and promises to pay," as charged on belief in said, report of said Indian inspector, and said charge is entirely without any ground in fact.
-It is a fact that I did, like any other business man, let some Indians have goods on credit, but only such as had an income outside their annuity, and who are worthy of credit, and whom I felt confident would pay me; but such credit was given without a thought on my part or any design whatever of corrupting them or influencing them in my favor in any way, and such credits were given bone fide with the expectation that on my pars or any design whatever or corrupting them or indending them in my favor in any way, and such credits were given bona fide with the expectation that they would be paid, as other business men, in conducting their business, give bona fide credits; and I carnestly protest that said report not only ignores entirely the evidence which I have presented proving the integrity of my account, but is not warranted by any competent evidence.
+I reiterate the statements made in my afidavit to the Commissioner of Indian Affairs, of date September 8, 1885, and my letter and affidavit of August 23, 1886, printed in Executive Doc.
+No. 35, Forty-ninth Congress, second session; and I expressly deny that said certificate of the business committee "was obtained by corrupt influences and promises to pay," as charged on belief in said report of said Indian inspector, and said charge is entirely without any ground in fact.
+It is a fact that I did, like any other business man, let some Indians have goods on credit, but only such as had an income outside their annuity, and who are worthy of credit, and whom I felt confident would pay me; but such credit was given without a thought on my part or any design whatever of corrupting them or influencing them in my favor in any way, and such credits were given bona fide with the expectation that they would be paid, as other business men, in conducting their business, give bona fide credits; and I carnestly protest that said report not only ignores entirely the evidence which I have presented proving the integrity of my account, but is not warranted by any competent evidence.
 The charge of corruption and bribery, not only against me but against the best men of the tribe, now dead, is based on the opinion, suspicions, and hearsay of hostile parties, and is wholly untrue.